How do I register for childcare at the conference? What do the kids do in childcare? How will the staff take care of my child's diabetes?

 Can my child participate in childcare for partial days?

-No. Childcare is for full days only.
+Childcare is for full days only.
 We need to do this for staffing reasons.
 Childcare will open at 8 a.m. on Thursday and Friday.
-Parents need to pick up their child at noon for lunch (90 minute lunch break).
+Parents need to pick up their child right after morning sessions for lunch (90 minute lunch break).
 Childcare will close at 4:45 pm on Thursday and at 5:00 pm on Friday.

 What do I do about snacks in childcare?